MelisAnaturk/CMIC_deep_learning_projects/README.md

 This command requests two GPUs for 30 minutes to use up to 4G of memory (per GPU).

 ## 8. Evaluating model performance
-Create a log file of model performance
+Create a log file of model performance.
 You can monitor the progress of training through learning curves of your model.
-Several ways to do this, including using the interactive dashboard created by ```TensorFlow``` or creating simple plots of a performance metric (e.g., Mean Absolute Error) over training epochs using ```matplotlib```.
+Several ways to do this, such as using ```Tensorboard``` or creating simple plots of a performance metric (e.g., Mean Absolute Error) over training epochs using ```matplotlib``` and saving them to file.

 Unfortunately, there isn’t a way to view your plots when logged into the cluster (as far as I’m aware), so you will need to copy this onto your local desktop.
 To do this:
 1. Type the following into a new command line terminal (replace username with your details):